afcowie/metrics/README.markdown

 stick at a nest of pit vipers.

-Which is why I really loved Trifeca (it helped me debug it) and now just need to learn how to use it better [once you release a new version].
+Which is why I really loved Trifeca (it helped me debug it) and now just need to learn how to use it better [once a new verion is released].

 AfC